truenas/middleware/docs/userguide/index.rst

 **Figure 8.1o: Volume to Extend Field**

 |Figure81o_png|

-**NOTE:** if the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
+.. note:: if the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
 After extending the volume, you should immediately recreate both using the instructions in Creating an Encrypted Volume.

 Once an existing volume has been selected from the drop-down menu, drag and drop the desired disk(s) and select the desired volume layout.
 For example you
 can: